HowNetWorks/nfq-go/README.md

 # nfq-go

 nfq-go is a Go library that wraps libnetfilter_queue.
+Its aims are:
+ * to contain a minimal amount of C code
+ * to be thread-safe

 ## Usage